pepstock-org/Charba/readme.md

  * change the constructor signature of `ControllerType` class adding a mandatory argument of `ControllerProvider` instance which can provide the instance of controller to register.
    * add an optional argument (boolean) in order to decide if the base default options of the chart which is being extended must be cloned or not.
    * reduce the visibility of `register` method of `Controller` class
  * remove `AbstractPluginCachedOptions` and `AbstractPluginCachedOptionsFactory` classes.
 Use instead callbacks cache.
+ * change `LabelsPlugin` in order to :
+   * use `font` object instead of the single properties.
+   * remove `FontColorCallback` in favor of `FontCallback` where you can decide the whole content of font and not only color.
+   * pass a `Context` object instance as argument to the callback instead of `RenderItem` and `FontColorItem` ones.

 ### Features